muriloflmarques/BackendCSharpHomeCodeChallengeBase.YLD/README.md

 For the purpose of this application whenever an invalid value is informed for Limit, 400 is the HTTP response.

 For the purpose of this application whenever the request header “User-Agent” is absent, 400 is the HTTP response.

+Unit testing were done using NUnit and Moq.